randomsdsfd/BloxionSource/README.md

   <h2>About</h2>
   <p>
-    Orbit is a modern, improved, and maintained fork of the open source staff management platform, Tovy.
+    Bloxion is an improved fork of the open source staff management platform, Orbit.
 It allows Roblox groups to manage their group members in a more intuitive and powerful way, while still being simple to use.
-Planetary aims to continue the original Tovy mission and maintain, improve, and introduce new features to Orbit.
-So far, we've fixed critical bugs that essentially bricked Tovy, improved the UI, and introduced image support to the wall.
-We also created our own custom runtime and cloud hosting service to bring Orbit to the masses for free, in just a few clicks.
+We have improved the UI.
   </p>
   <h2>Why consider</h2>
   <ul>